Owais-Waheed/Data-Science-hws/README.md

 # Data Science Journey  🚀

 Welcome to my data science learning journey!
-This repository documents my assignments of the course Data Science which includes concepts like Clustering, EDA, Hypothesis Testing, SQL, Regression, Time Series, and a sprinkle of Apache Spark. #DataMagic! 🌐💡
+This repository documents my assignments of the course Data Science which includes concepts like Clustering, EDA, Hypothesis Testing, SQL, Regression, Time Series, a sprinkle of Apache Spark and many more.
+🌐💡